meower-media-co/RFC/RFC-1-Clients.md

    We provide updates to chats on the WebSocket, so you can cache them.
 - Store the posts & don't spam the API to get new posts.
     The WebSocket provides this to you as well.
-- Do not grab the post IDs.
-    You instead should use `?autoget` to grab the posts automatically.

 ### Vulnerabilities